-WAM serves as the investment manager to three private funds (the "Private Funds").
-Fees for the Private Funds are charged within the Private Funds themselves and allocated in accordance with the Private Funds' offering documents.
+WAM serves as the investment manager to a_private fund, Brenton Partners, L.P. (the "Private Fund").
+Fees for the Private Fund are charged within the Private Fund itself and allocated in accordance with the Private Fund's offering documents.
 Fees are generally comprised of an annual management fee and a performance allocation, as outlined in the offering documents.